Grilled Eggplant Flatbread

 In my opinion, June is the most lovely month of the year.
 The days are long, the weather is generally warm but not uncomfortably hot, and I can spend the entire month grilling my dinner and never tire of it.
-June is also Dairy Month!
-I couldn’t think of a better way to celebrate the fresh, wholesome milk produced on dairy farms across Michigan than with this Grilled Eggplant Flatbread made with a generous helping of creamy Greek yogurt.
+Case in point: this Grilled Eggplant Flatbread made with a generous helping of creamy Greek yogurt.

 Bring everything inside and assemble: spread yogurt over the naan bread, making sure you get yogurt in all the nooks and crannies.
 Chop the eggplant and arrange that over the yogurt, then pile on the spiced chickpeas, along with a sprinkle of pine nuts and parsley.
 Cut into wedges and enjoy!